Qiskit/qiskit-ibm-runtime/docs/migrate/backend_run_migration_guide.rst

     job = backend.run(transpiled_circuit)
     print(job.result())

-In Runtime, the code will be:
+In Runtime, the code is:

 .. code-block:: python